section-engineering-education/engineering-education/articles/react-dark-mode-with-context-api/index.md

 In this HOC, we need to use the `useReducer` hook to produce a state and the dispatch function to update that state and pass it to the provider component.

 We need to write a reducer function to switch between dark mode and light mode.

+> Realistically, you won't need a reducer for this simple state update.
+You can just use a normal `state` and `setState` from the `useState` hook.
+But, just for the sake of learning on how to use reducers along with the Context API, I'll be using reducers to update the theme state.

 The initial state will be: